axonops/documentation/docs/operations/cassandra/repair.md

     [![adaptive_repair](/img/cass_repairs/adaptive_repair.png)](/img/cass_repairs/adaptive_repair.png)

+> If you want to keep the tables as fresh as possible, we do recommend to increate the `table parallelism` to be greater than the total number of tables of your cluster and reduce the `segments per VNode` to generate less repair requests.

 From a user’s point of view, there is only a single switch to enable this service.
 Keep this enabled and AxonOps will take care of the repair of all tables for you.
 Also you can customize the following:

 * Blacklist some tables